hrishu22/Portscanner/README.md

 # Portscanner
-Let's checkout which of our port is opened. first 1000 ports are scnned through this scanner
+Let's checkout which of your port is opened. scan your first 1000 ports